Pairing Wine with Fish

 Paprika, Pepper, Cumin, Coriander, Chili

-Chili crusted fish are more about the fish’s texture bringing out the spices and seasonings.
+With chili-crusted fish, the firm texture helps highlight the spices and seasonings.
 Spiced fish dishes match well with spice driven wines such as Grüner Veltliner, Gewürztraminer, Riesling and even a lighter red wine such as Grenache.

 Curry Sauces with Wine